• Skip to main content

 Jello Eggs

-These Jello rainbow eggs were tedious to make but turned out really cool!
+These Jello rainbow eggs were tedious to make but turned out cool!

 I followed this recipe at Kraft.com but used 5 different flavors of Jello.
 To make the rainbow, I used a syringe to measure out 2 teaspoons of each Jello flavor into molds (I bought the molds through the Kraft website but have also seen them at the grocery store around Easter).
 Each layer has to firm up in the refrigerator for a bit before you can add the next color.

-I poured the leftover of each color into a 9x9 inch baking dish.
+I poured the leftovers of each color into a 9x9-inch baking dish.
 This way, I could check the layer to see if was set up enough to put the next color into the eggs (it's tricky to check in the egg mold).
 When I was done, I cut the jello into squares (but using cookie cutters would have been fun, too!)

 Gluten Free Sugar Cookie Cut Outs